 The irony is that after all this fuss about lead in faucets, faucets are usually not the primary source of lead in-household water supplies.
 Old pipes are the culprit.
-They were often made of lead, and even after copper became the standard, it was usually soldered with lead solder until the lead was outlawed in 1986.
+They were often made of lead, and even after copper became the standard, it was usually soldered with lead solder until lead in solder was outlawed in 1986.
 If your old house water pipes are galvanized steel or black iron, they probably have several problems by now but none of them is lead contamination.
 Plastic pipes are safe from lead but have several other problems, and cannot be used in many localities, including most places in Nebraska that aren't farmland.

 The Cost of Certification

 Testing and Certification is costly.
 It can cost as much as $5,000 to test and certify a faucet (although when tested in quantity the per faucet cost is often substantially less).
 Certifying faucets is a sizeable investment by the faucet company, particularly one that offers dozens of different faucets and finishes.

 Testing affects the price of the faucet to the consumer.
 A faucet made in China may sell for 60% of the U.S. price for the same faucet.
 The difference is largely the expense of initial certification and the ongoing cost of maintaining certification.

 Some companies save the cost of certification and give themselves a competitive advantage, albeit, an illegal advantage, by not certifying their faucets.
 Our in-house mathematician, using all of his fingers and toes, calculated that the various certification, filing, and registration requirements add up to $26.80 to the cost of a single faucet, so the cost savings to the faucet company can be substantial.
 But, since faucet certification lists are public documents, its simple to find out which companies are cheating.